Designations Congruent with Things: Chapter 12

 “You should be.”
 Hermann turns back to his screen.

-“You can have my drift slides.”
+“You can have my slides.”

 “Thank you,” Hermann says.